 Compliance with other laws and regulations

-1. Nothing in an Exploitation Contract shall relieve a Contractor from its obligations under any national law to which it is subject, including the laws of a Sponsoring State and flag State.
+1. Nothing in an Exploitation Contract shall relieve a Contractor from its obligations under any national, international or other law to which it is subject, including the laws of a Sponsoring State and flag State.

-2. Contractors shall maintain the currency of all permits, licences, approvals, certificates, [insurance policies,] and clearances not issued by the Authority and that may be required to lawfully conduct Exploitation activities in the Area.
+2. Contractors shall maintain the currency of all permits, licences, approvals, certificates, and clearances not issued by the Authority and that may be required to lawfully conduct Exploitation activities in the Area.
 [Contractors must conduct regular reviews to ensure that all necessary documents are up to date and valid].

-3. Contractors shall notify the Secretary-General promptly when a permit, licence, approval, certificate, [policy] or clearance connected with its activities in the Area is terminated, [changed] or suspended.
-[The Secretary-General shall upon notification confer with the relevant States to determine how the termination, changes or suspensions may impact the Contractors activities in the Area.
-The Secretary-General shall then report any information provided by the Contractor and relevant States to the Compliance Committee for their consideration of whether any regulatory action is warranted or additional information from the Contractor or relevant State is required.]
+3. Contractors shall notify the Secretary-General promptly when a permit, licence, approval, certificate, or clearance connected with its activities in the Area is terminated, changed or suspended.
+The Secretary-General shall upon notification request the relevant States how the termination, changes or suspensions may impact the Contractors activities in the Area.
+The Secretary-General shall then report any information provided by the Contractor and relevant States to the Compliance Committee for their consideration of whether any regulatory action is warranted or additional information from the Contractor or relevant State is required.